Helping kids reclaim

 Over the years, Eileen has been instrumental in the design of Western Canada’s first college-accredited course in AAT, while also having contributed to the development of the first-ever master’s level certificate in AAT.
 She currently chairs the national task force for developing standards and certification for AAT in Canada, and regularly teaches the concepts and techniques of AAT to organizations worldwide.

-The Clinical Oversight Committee is a standing committee established by the Board of Directors of Little Warriors to provide assurance to the Board that appropriate and effective clinical governance systems are in place throughout the organization.
+The Scientific and Clinical Council is a standing committee established by the Board of Directors of Little Warriors to provide assurance to the Board that appropriate and effective clinical governance systems are in place throughout the organization.

-The Committee’s directive is to advise and provide oversight to the Board of Directors on clinical matters pertaining to Little Warriors Be Brave Ranch programming.
-The Clinical Oversight Committee ensures that staff and programs operate in accordance with clinical best practices and all applicable regulations.
+The Council’s directive is to advise and provide oversight to the Board of Directors on clinical matters pertaining to Little Warriors Be Brave Ranch programming.
+The Scientific and Clinical Council provides feedback and supports the clinical team so that programs operate in accordance with leading clinical best practices and all applicable regulations.

 Professor in the Departments of Psychiatry and Centre for Neuroscience at the University of Alberta